ostdotcom/website-docupony/platform/docs/1-create.md

 ## e.
 Connect to the OST Wallet App (Optional)
 The OST Wallet App provides a view into the OST Wallet SDK.
 Simply log-in to OST Platform, click on the **Wallet** tab and select Connect.

-Check out our [Connect Your Brand Token to the OST Wallet App](/platform/docs/wallet/app/#connect-your-brand-token-to-ost-wallet-app) guide for more detailed instructions.
+Check out our [Connect Your Token to the OST Wallet App](/platform/docs/wallet/app/#connect-your-brand-token-to-ost-wallet-app) guide for more detailed instructions.

 <hr>

-## Watch a Short Video on How To Create a Brand Token
+## Watch a Short Video on How To Create a Token

 <div align="center">
     <iframe width="680" height="384"